+January, 1990 721-1

-that the member guarantees (to the satisfaction of the Corposition) the over the counter financial options transactions between its passest, subsidiary, or affiliated eatily with an insured institution, and Provided further, that the parent, subsidiary or affiliated entity is substantially entaged in similar activities.
+that the member generates to the satisfaction of the Composition the country the country the country of transactions between its project.

+subsidiary, or affiliated continue of the further, that the present; subsidiary, or affiliated entity is substantially engaged in similar activities.

 (c) Authorized contracts.
-An insured institution may engage in financial options transactions using any samulatoptions contracts either [1] designated by the Commodity Putures Trading Commission or approved by the Securities and Exchange Commission: or [2] entered into with a primary dealer in government securities, and based upon a financial instrument that the institution has authority to invest in or to issue, or based upon a financial futures contract.
+An insured institution may engage in financial options transections using any financial options contracts either (1) designated by the Commedity Putures Trading Commission or approved by the Securities and Euchange Commission; or (2) entered into with a principly dealer in government securities, and based upon a financial instrument that the fastitution has anthority to invest in or to issue, or based upon a financial futures contract.

-(e) Notification and reporting.
-(1) An insured institution shall notify the District Director-Examinations of the Federal Home Loan Bank district in which it is located immediately following authorization of its board of directors to engage is financial options transactions.
+(e) Notification and reporting (f) An insured institution shall notify the District Director-Examinations of the Federal Home Loan Bank district in which it is located immediately following authorization of its board of directors to engage in financial options transactions.
 The institution shall report its outstanding positions together with the total unrealized gain or loss from such positions to the Board.

-(2) An insured is attitution shall not engage in an over the-counter financial options transaction with any primary dealer unless such primary dealer notifies the District Director-Examinations of the Federal Home Loan Bank district in which the insured institution is focated immediately following the entering into such transaction, and reports monthly on the outstanding positions of such insured institution.
+(2) An insured institution shall not engage in an over-the counter financial options transaction with any primary dealer unless such arimary dealer notifies the District Director-Examinations of the Federal Home Loan Bank district in which the insured institution is located immediately following the entering into such transaction, and reports monthly on the outstanding positions of such insured institution.